vmware-tanzu/velero/site/docs/master/install-overview.md

 #### Plugins

-During install, Velero requires that at least one plugin is added (with the `-plugins` flag).
-Please see the documentation under [Plugins](overview-plugins)
+During install, Velero requires that at least one plugin is added (with the `--plugins` flag).
+Please see the documentation under [Plugins](overview-plugins.md)

 #### Install in any namespace